-FIG. 1: Results for $(2C{1u} - C{1d})|{Q^2=0}$ and $(2C{2u} - C{2d})|{Q^2=0}$ obtained from this experiment alone (blue horizontal-linehatched ellipse) compared with SLAC E122 (yellow ellipse) [4, 5].
-The latest data on C_1 [16] (obtained from PVES and Atomic Cs [17-20]) is shown as the magenta vertical-linehatched band.
-The green slanted-line-hatched ellipse shows the combined result of SLAC E122 and the latest C_1 , while the red diamond-line-hatched ellipse shows the combined result of SLAC E122, this experiment, and the latest C_1 .
-The Standard Model value is shown as the black dot, where the size of the dot is for visibility and does not represent the uncertainty of the Standard Model value, which is negligible.
-Note that the same scale is used for the two axes to illustrate the significant difference in our knowledge of the C_1 and C_2 couplings.
+FIG. 1: Results for $(2C{1u}-C{1d})|{Q^2=0}$ and $(2C{2u}-C{2d})|{Q^2=0}$ from this experiment (blue horizontal-line-hatched ellipse) compared with SLAC E122 (yellow ellipse) [4, 5].
+The latest data on $C_1$ [16] (from PVES and Atomic Cs [17-20]) are shown as the magenta vertical-line-hatched band.
+The green slanted-line-hatched ellipse shows the combined result of SLAC E122 and the latest $C_1$ , while the red line-cross-hatched ellipse shows the combined result of SLAC E122, this experiment, and the latest $C_1$ .
+The Standard Model value (with negligible uncertainty) is shown as the black dot, where the size in the dot is for visibility.

-FIG. 2: Mass exclusion limits on the electron and quark compositeness and contact interactions obtained from the zero- Q^2 values of $2C{1u} - C{1d}$ and $2C{2u} - C{2d}$ at the 95% confidence level.
-The yellow contour shows the limit obtained from SLAC E122 asymmetry results [4, 5] combined with the best C_1 values [16].
+FIG. 2: Mass exclusion limits on the electron and quark compositeness and contact interactions obtained from the zero- $Q^2$ values of $2C{1u}-C{1d}$ and $2C{2u}-C{2d}$ at the 95% confidence level.
+The yellow contour shows the limit obtained from SLAC E122 asymmetry results [4, 5] combined with the best $C_1$ values [16].
 The red contour shows the limit with our new results added.

-Acknowledgment The authors would like to thank the personnel of Jefferson Lab for their efforts which resulted in the successful completion of the experiment, and A. Accardi, P. Blunden, W. Melnitchouk and their collaborators for carrying out the calculations necessary for the completion of the data analysis.
+personnel of JLab for their efforts which resulted in the successful completion of the experiment, and A. Accardi, P. Blunden, W. Melnitchouk and their collaborators for carrying out the calculations necessary for the completion of the data analysis.
 X. Zheng would like to thank the Medium Energy Physics Group at the Argonne National Lab for supporting her during the initial work of this experiment.
-The work of J. Erler was supported by PAPIIT (DGAPAUNAM) project IN106913 and CONA-CvT (México) project 151234, and he gratefully acknowledges the hospitality and support by the Mainz Institute for Theoretical Physics (MITP) where part of his work was completed.
-This work was supported in part by the Jeffress Memorial Trust under Award No. J-836, the U.S. National Science Foundation under Award No. 0653347, and the U.S. Department of Energy under Award No. DE-SC0003885 and DE-AC02-06CH11357.
+The work of J. Erler was supported by PAPIIT (DGAPAUNAM) project IN106913 and CONA-CyT (México) project 151234, and he gratefully acknowledges the hospitality and support by the Mainz Institute for Theoretical Physics (MITP) where part of his work was completed.
+This work was supported in part by the Jeffress Memorial Trust under Award No. 836, the U.S. National Science Foundation under Award No. 0653347, and the U.S. Department of Energy under Award No. DE-SC0003885 and DE-AC02-06CH11357.
 Notice: Authored by Jefferson Science Associates, LLC under U.S. DOE Contract No. DE-AC05-06OR23177.
 The U.S. Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce this manuscript for U.S. Government purposes.